programming-contest/programming-contest.github.io/create-article-fr.md

 ---
 layout: page
-title: Créer un article
+title: Créer un post
-subtitle: Voici comment créer un article sur ce blog.
+subtitle: Voici comment créer un post sur ce blog.
-ref: create-article
+ref: create-post
 lang: fr
-permalink: /create-article-fr/
+permalink: /create-post-fr/
 ---

 This website allows to post articles about data science and software engineering.
 You can insert maths formula, code, video or image easily.

-Each article is written in [MarkDown].
+Each post is written in [MarkDown].
 If one part of your article has an syntax too specific, you can write [HTML] instead, inside your MarkDown document.
 The maths formulae use [LateX] syntax thanks to [MathJax].
 And to insert image or video, use the `include` macro offered by [Jekyll].

-Your article has metadata and content, here an [example].
+Your post has metadata and content, here an [example].

 ~~~
 {% raw %}